abcnorio/mixedmethod-rcode/README.md

 - **LG** = data from a research study about the usage of word counts and a small experiment about clairvoyance to demonstrate something that does not show any kind of effect
 - **school_success** = logical table about school success (fictional data just for demonstration)
 - **Spain-edu** = data from a Spanish research study on leadership in education
-- **startagain_appl-letter-addiction** = application letter for a place in drug therapy rehabilitation written from detox in psychiatry (originally sent via fax)
+- **startagain_appl-letter-addiction** = application letter for a place in drug therapy rehabilitation written from detox in psychiatry (originally sent via fax, names and places are fully anonymized)
-- **startagain_successrates** = success rates to pass through a drug rehabilitation program in the Suisse drug therapy center 'start again' between 1992-2017
+- **startagain_successrates** = success rates to pass through a drug rehabilitation program in the Suisse drug therapy center *start again* between 1992-2017
 - **Titanic_survivors** = well-known data of the sinking of the Titanic and its survivors resp. their characteristics
 - **wikipedia_presidential-heights** = data from wikipedia about the relationship of body height of US presidential candidates and later winners (presidents)